-You Can Completely Heal from Your Past
+You Can Completely Heal from Your Past.

 Life can be especially challenging if you’re haunted by your past.
-If you’ve been through a traumatic event(s), it can be difficult to not be scarred.
+If you’ve been through a painful event(s), it can be difficult to not be scarred.
 Your view of yourself and the world may have been dramatically altered.
 Bitterness, shame or sadness may always lie just beneath the surface, waiting to erupt.

-Focus on What Makes You Special
+Focus on What Makes You Special.

 You may see yourself differently in terms of who you were before and after the terrible event(s).
 Your self-esteem may be down in the dumps as a result of what you’ve been through.
 Part of your essence no longer shines.

 It comes down to what you choose to focus on.
 Your wounded inner child needs all the help s/he can get.
 Focus on your positive qualities and characteristics.
 Boost your self-confidence by remembering what makes you awesome.

 Be Extra Compassionate, Kind and Patient to Yourself.